-The bill's limitations on the use of taxes levied for school operating purposes would not apply to the costs of one or more of the following incurred by a person other than an authority:
+The bill's limitations on the use of taxes levied for school operating purposes do not apply to the costs of one or more of the following incurred by a person other than an authority:

-- -- Site investigations activities required to conduct a baseline environmental assessment and to evaluate compliance with Sections 20107a and 21304c of NREPA. - -- Completing a baseline environmental assessment. - -- Preparing a plan for compliance with Sections 20107a and 21304c of NREPA. - -- Performing predemolition and building hazardous material surveys. - -- Asbestos, mold, and lead surveys and abatement.
+- -- Site investigation activities required to conduct a baseline environmental assessment and to evaluate compliance with Sections 20107a and 21304c of NREPA. - -- Completing a baseline environmental assessment. - -- Preparing a plan for compliance with Sections 20107a and 21304c. - -- Performing predemolition and building hazardous material surveys. - -- Asbestos, mold, and lead surveys.